AndrewCRMartin/AndrewCRMartin/README.md

 In this repository, you will find a number of personal projects - either work things that only I work on, or some more off-topic things.

-You can also visit our group account at @ACRMGroup and our web pages at http://www.bioinf.org.uk/
+You can also visit our group account at https://github.com/ACRMGroup/ and our web pages at http://www.bioinf.org.uk/